PseudoDevs/IamGhost/amd1.md

-Last updated: 2024-04-12 05:58:21
+Last updated: 2024-04-12 05:58:57
-Random Quote: Serve, Obey, Protect.
-Simple vows for a simple man.  -  Areo Hotah
+Random Quote: The purpose of war is peace. - Pablo Escobar